-Connect with me via Zoom to go through your Lifestyle Assessment Report, get personalised advice and identify lifestyle improvements
+Connect with me in person or via Zoom to go through your Lifestyle Assessment Report, get personalised advice and identify lifestyle improvements

 You can then also book in additional sessions to gain further information about specific topics and / or to get expert support with implementing the positive changes you want to make.
 A repeat assessment is optional but highly recommend to see objective data about the impact of the changes you have made and to take things to the next level.